-The Bitikofer House water well tested at 375 mg/L chlorides, a slight increase from last year.
-However, this well has shown chloride results lower than the KDHE RSK value of 250mg/L last year.
+The Bitikofer House water well tested at 140 mg/L chlorides, a decrease of 235 mg/L from last year.
+However, this well has shown chloride results lower than the KDHE RSK value of 250mg/L in 2021.
+These lower levels are a good sign for the Bitikoter Farm, but there are still high chlorides to the north and east.
 The House has been as high as 600 mg/L in the past.
-In addition, KCC sampled an unknown spring in the northern part of the Bitikofer property, which tested to be 450 chlorides.
+The spring in the Bitikofter pasture was dry with only mud and could not be sampled.
 This spring resides in the drainage that transverses the site's northern part and contains many healthy turtles, fish, and other biotas.
 KCC has put together an initial work plan for additional monitoring wells at the Selzer-Bitikofter site if needed for future work.

-Ideal: 250 mg/l Chloride

-Target: 500 to 750 mg/l Chloride

-Recommendations for Future Work: Four monitoring wells are no longer usable at the Selzer site.
-KCC has started via research a written scope of work of installing multiple monitoring wells and investigatory borings.
-With increased chlorides in most wells, including the Bitikofer house well, KCC recommends initiating this work within the next two years.
+Ideal: 250 mg/l Chloride Target: 500 to 750 mg/l Chloride Recommendations for Future Work: Four monitoring wells are no longer usable at the Selzer site, therefore KCC has started a written scope of work to install multiple monitoring wells and investigatory borings.
+With elevated chlorides in most wells surrounding the Bitikofer house well, KCC recommends installing new monitoring wells within the next two years.
 KCC recommends the installation of these new monitoring wells to the north and east of the current well matrix.
-Replacement of internal plume delineation wells is also warranted.
+Replacement of internal plume delineation wells that are no longer usable is also warranted.
 These new wells are necessary to delineate and predict the future of the chloride migration at the Selzer Site.
 A deep soil boring down to the Kiowa Shale would be beneficial to increase our knowledge of the local geology.
 Some historical oil and gas wells in section 36, north of the site, could be uncovered and investigated for plug integrity.

-Estimated Total Cost: Moving forward with additional monitoring, well installation could cost as high as \$20,000 to \$40,000, depending on the number of new wells.
-Continued monitoring would cost from \$1,000-\$1,200.
-Plugging old monitoring wells would cost \$1,500-\$2,000.
+Estimate Total Cost: Moving forward with additional monitoring, well installation could cost around \$50,000, but this depends on the number of new wells.
+Continued monitoring would cost from \$1,000-1,200.
+Plugging old monitoring wells would cost \$500 for grout, equipment, and staff time.

-Control No. Staff Hours/Expenditures Fund Expend litures 070002 00 10 11 FY 2022/23 Total 970093-00 12 Hrs. / \$303.20 \$12,133.50 Current Contaminate e Level: 3 75 mg/l (House Well) to 3,80 00 mg/l Cl (Kla ussen East) Status: 1.
+Control No. Staff Hours/Expenditures Fund Expenditures FY 2023/24 Total 970093-00 14 Hrs. / \$437 .04 \$12,133.50 Current Contaminat Status: e Level: 140 mg g/l (House Well) to 4,24 45 mg/l Cl - (Kl lassen East) 1.
 Site Assessment 2.
-Short Term Monito oring X 3.
+Short Term Monito oring X 3 .
 Investigation 🗶 4.
-Long Term Mon itoring 5.
-Remediation Plan 6.
+Long Term Mor itoring 5.
+Remediation Plan 6 .
 Installation 7.
 Remediation 8.
 Post Rem.
-Monitor ing 🦳 9.
+Monitor ring 9 .
 Resolved